Skip to main content

 Accountabilities

-UM System Supply Chain:
+UM System Procurement/MUHC Supply Chain:

-• Provide information to suppliers on the procurement function of the University
+• Provide information to suppliers on the procurement function of the University.

-• Solicit minority suppliers on procurement opportunities
+• Solicit suppliers on procurement opportunities in compliance with mandatory Preference Requirements.

 Additional Details